nightintoxicated/lsl/README.md

 # lsl

-lsl is a wrapper around ls to make the output a little bit more organised and easier to digest.
+lsl is a lightweight wrapper around ls to make the output a little bit more organised and easier to digest. it reformats ls so that it appears as as an organised lister rather than spitting everything back at you unorganised.

 It really shines in large folders with lots of files and sub directories.

 to install: